edhamma/mahasi-diary/diary.rst

 **A:**  I was very happy because I felt very good to note and I saw bright lights.
 I was experiencing the sort of happiness which I had never experienced before.
 No matter what the teacher said, I am afraid this feeling would disappear, and I would hate to part with this kind of happiness.
 I would not like to note this wonderful happiness until it disappeared.
 I just wanted to enjoy it fully, even if it was for a day.

 **A:**  After experiencing the bright lights it was very good to note on all the different objects.
 Suddenly, I felt really peaceful and comfortable.
 It had a cooling and blissful effect on me.
 Then I felt happy, as I thought of nothing that happy mind, there was nothing to note at all.
 Then I thought, "Oh, I had lost all my notings; everything was gone, the good experience had finished, things have come to an end and I did not have anything to do anymore".
 After thinking like that [:62:] I suggested my fellow yogis to work hard with more effort in contemplation.
-I told them to be determined, to contemplate hard day and night, even if they have to face death. *(This is NIKANTI UPPAKILASA, impurity of mind due to the appreciation of a good contemplation)*.
+I told them to be determined, to contemplate hard day and night, even if they have to face death. *(This is NIKANTI UPPAKILASA, impurity of mind due to the appreciation of a good contemplation.)*

 .. admonition:: Comment